A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Abstract

 \section{Abstract}

 In this paper, we propose a metric on the space of finite sets of trajectories for assessing multi-target tracking algorithms in a mathematically sound way.
-The metric can be used, e.g., to compare estimates from algorithms with the ground truth.
-It includes intuitive costs associated to localization, missed and false targets and track switches.
-The metric computation is based on multi-dimensional assignments, which is an NP hard problem.
-Therefore, we also propose a lower bound for the metric, which is also a metric for sets of trajectories and is computable in polynomial time using linear programming (LP).
-The LP metric can be implemented using alternating direction method of multipliers such that the complexity scales linearly with the length of the trajectories.
+The main use of the metric is to compare estimates of trajectories from different algorithms with the ground truth of trajectories.
+The proposed metric includes intuitive costs associated to localization error for properly detected targets, missed and false targets and track switches at each time step.
+The metric computation is based on solving a multi-dimensional assignment problem.
+We also propose a lower bound for the metric, which is also a metric for sets of trajectories and is computable in polynomial time using linear programming.
+We also extend the proposed metrics on sets of trajectories to random finite sets of trajectories.